Jayanth-Shanmugam/Sentry/README.md

 ## Recognition
 In the final stage, a fresh set of faces is given to the recognizer in the form of a video feed and it returns the id along with the confidence of it's prediction.

+# Running the program
+Now that we have gone through its implementation, we can run the program.
+To do so, open up the terminal, activate your venv, and run the command ```python startup.py``` following which, you will be prompted with the UI